biostat-jieding/SurvDC/README.md

 - There is ***no need** to explicitly specify the **association parameter***.
 - Allow for *flexible modeling frameworks*: One of the marginal distributions is nonparametric (**semiparametric scenario**).
   - As a byproduct, we can also consider the case where both marginal distributions are parametric.
-- The existence of **a cured fraction** concerning survival time can be considered.
+- The existence of **a cure fraction** concerning survival time can be considered.
 - *This R package was contributed by **Jie Ding** (DUT) and **Ingrid Van Keilegom** (KUL).*
 - References of the underlying methods include:
   - Czado and Van Keilegom (2023) (https://doi.org/10.1093/biomet/asac067).